Lilirose200x/Operating-System/OS shell/README.md

-I used the starter code provided by the the OS team
+The starter code is provided by the the OS team